mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Policy

 Like the policy in the 'hello world!' style example, this policy will be a simple linear map.
-The input to the policy will not directly be the state space, instead it will be a feature vector derived from the state space.
-The feature vector will be defined as:
+The input to the policy will not directly be the state space, instead it will be a [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)) derived from the state space.
+Our policy only cares about the target's position relative to the puck.
+Because of this we will construct the feature vector as:

 $$
 \Delta{x} = x_{robot} - x_{target}